ampproject/amp.dev/content/docs/reference/common_attributes.md

 For more information, see [Art direction with srcset, sizes & heights](https://www.ampproject.org/docs/guides/responsive/art_direction).

-## width
+## width and height

-This attribute specifies the width of the element, in pixels.
-For some [layouts](https://www.ampproject.org/docs/guides/responsive/control_layout#the-layout-attribute), AMP components must have a `width` attribute that contains an integer pixel value.
+For some [layouts](https://www.ampproject.org/docs/guides/responsive/control_layout#the-layout-attribute), AMP components must have a `width` and `height` attribute that contains an integer pixel value.

 Example: